Smart Revise: Your Guide to Better Writing

 This is where you catch those lingering typos, grammatical errors, and punctuation mistakes that might have slipped through earlier.
 A final read-through, perhaps even backward sentence by sentence, can help catch these elusive errors.

-Smart Revise Tools and Techniques
+Smart Revision Tools and Techniques

 AI Writing Assistants